Fmerrick/daggerheart-quickstart/README.md

 1. Create or open a world using the **Daggerheart** system.
 2. Enable the module.
 3. Open the **Compendium Packs** tab (📚 icon).
-4. Import the content you need — right-click → *Import All Content* or drag individual entries.
+4. Import Actors first, then Scenes, then Journals.
+(There are currently no Items to import, so that can be skipped):
+      - Right-click → *Import All Content*.
+It's important to import everything at once so the file structure is maintained
+      -
 5. You’re ready to play!

 ---